catalyst-cloud/catalystcloud-docs/source/first-instance/command-line.rst

 * You have installed the OpenStack command line tools
 * You have sourced an OpenRC file

-If not, please refer to the :ref:`command-line-interface` section for details on how to do so.
+If you haven't done the above, please refer to the :ref:`command-line-interface` section for details on how to do so.